LostAndDead/Meta-Quest-Forensics-Documentation/docs/Analysis/artifacts/cloud.md

 These settings lack any description or context in the HTML version, but the JSON version contains a bit information about the settings and what notifications are enabled or disabled, however a lot of options have no way of knowing what its related to.

-- App email notification settings contains settings for email notifications from Meta apps.
+- App email notification settings contain settings for email notifications from Meta apps.
-- Apps notification preferences contains settings for notifications from apps on your device (headset).
+- Apps notification preferences contain settings for notifications from apps on your device (headset).
-- Your notification preferences contains settings for notifications from Meta.
+- Your notification preferences contain settings for notifications from Meta.

 ## Privacy and Social Settings Reminders/Reviewed

-There are a few files that contain information how often you have reviewed your privacy and social settings.
+There are a few files that contain information on how often you have reviewed your privacy and social settings.
 It also contains trackers for how many times you have been reminded to review your settings from either your follower count or just over time.
 These files can be found in the following locations:

 JSON Locations:
 - `/your_settings_and_preferences/your_count_for_how_many_you_times_you’ve_entered_privacy_and_social_settings_review.json`